Ede1994/DeconvolutionMixture/Installation/README.md

 $ pip install numpy scipy tk matplotlib csv re
 ```

 It's recommended to use a Python environment like Anaconda.
-After installation you can use Anacondas package manager ``conda`` to install the required packages.
+After installation you can use Anacondas package manager `conda` to install the required packages.
+Alternatively, the provided `requirements.yml` can be used for installation.

 # Windows